 Regularizing Stay in the UK after Exceptional Assurance

-A migrant will be able to apply for a leave to remain to regularize his/her stay in the UK after the issuance of the ‘exceptional assurance’.
+A migrant will be able to apply for a leave to remain to regularize their stay in the UK after the issuance of the ‘exceptional assurance’.
 Accordingly, will need to meet the requirements of the route, pay the UK visa application fee and submit the leave to remain application before the expiry of the ‘exceptional assurance’.

 What if a migrant during Covid-19 intends to stay in the UK?

 The terms of the migrant’s leave to remain will the same until the application is decided.
-If the migrant is switching into work or study routes then may be able to commence work or study whilst the application is under consideration.
+If the migrant is switching into work or study routes, then may be able to commence work or study whilst the application is under consideration.

 What if a person has overstayed in the UK during Covid-19?